pncoelho/Learning-Notes/CloudGuru/kubernetes_essentials.md

 3. **Pod-to-Service** communications;
 4. **External-to-Service** communications;

 With this said, one aspect of Kubernetes networking, which is the **Pod-to-Pod** one, needs to be defined in the creation of the cluster.
+This communication requires the creation of a **virtual cluster network**, that spans all nodes and where every pod has an unique IP address

 In this Playground example, the [Flannel project](https://github.com/flannel-io/flannel#flannel) was used, but a [bunch more are available to be used](https://kubernetes.io/docs/concepts/cluster-administration/networking/).